How to Ask Your Boss for a Promotion

 Scripts for asking for a promotion

-Following a script can be a beneficial tool for many people, especially those struggling with confrontation or anxiety.
+Following a script can be beneficial for many people, especially those struggling with confrontation or meeting anxiety.
 We’ve prepared scripts for various situations that will help you be more confident in your delivery.

-They are just the start of your conversation with your manager, so be prepared for questions and further discussions, but these scripts will help you start out on the right foot.
+They are just the start of your conversation with your manager, so be prepared for questions and further discussions.
+Still, these scripts will help you get off on the right foot.

 General script on how to ask your boss/manager for a promotion